trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 **Note:** The first notebook is in the parent directory.
 The notebooks can be opened by double-clicking from the RStudio `Files` window.
 ### 1. `Step1_env_setup.Rmd`
-This first notebook generates a new folder with today's date for you analysis, and copies over test data, source notebooks, and the empty results folder.
+This first notebook generates a new folder with today's date for you analysis, and copies over data, source notebooks, and the empty results folder.

 Next navigate to the `src` folder to view the analysis notebooks.
 ### 2. `Step2a_data_prep.Rmd`